PaperFMF

 This work departs from mainstream consensus physics in the following ways.
 These are not penalties - they are informational flags that highlight where the author proposes alternative interpretations of physical phenomena.
 The scores above evaluate rigor, not orthodoxy.

-• Treats particles as structural samples of standing waves on S³/2I rather than fundamental entities
+• Treats particles as structural samples of standing waves on S³/2I rather than fundamental quantum field excitations

-• Predicts dark matter produces permanently null non-gravitational detection
+• Proposes dark matter produces permanently null non-gravitational detection rather than weakly interacting

 This review was generated by AI for research and educational purposes.
 It is not a substitute for formal peer review.
 All analyses are advisory; publication decisions are based on numerical score thresholds.